This post may contain affiliate links. See our disclosure policy.

 The trick to getting that fluffy, light texture is how you mix the dough.

-- First, combine the flour and salt together.
+- First, sift the flour, salt, baking powder, and sugar together.

-- Next, “cut” or crumble your shortening into the flour mixture.
+- Next, “cut” or crumble part of the shortening into the flour mixture.
 You can use a pastry blender or even your fingers, but make sure your shortening or butter is really cold.

-- Work the fat into the flour until it’s nice and crumbly.
+- Work the fat into the flour mixture until it has formed crumbles about the size of peas.

-- After you add the water, DO NOT over mix.
+- After you add the wet ingredients, DO NOT over mix.
 Handle the dough as little as possible.
 No kneading!
 You want it to just be able to hold together before rolling it out.

 How to Crimp Pie Crust

-This simple “pinching” method makes your crust look beautiful and holds all of that pie filling in place.
-Our lovely mom is demonstrating this method in the photo above.
+If you are doing a full top crust, this simple “pinching” method makes your crust look beautiful and holds all of that pie filling in place.
+Our lovely mom is demonstrating this method in the photo below.
 Isn’t that pretty?
 Check out this video to see just how easy it is.

 How to Pre-Bake Pie Crust

-Pre-baking, or blind baking is basically just baking the crust on its own without filling for a few minutes.
+Pre-baking is when you bake the crust on its own without filling.
 You’ll use this method when you want to fill it with a no-bake filling.
 You’ll want to avoid throwing it in the oven as is though, because pockets of steam will make the pastry puff up.
-Poke holes in it with a fork, add pie weights, dry rice or beans on a sheet of tin foil inside the crust.
-If you are using pie weights, chill for about half an hour, then bake for about 10-12 minutes minutes.
-You’ll have perfectly shaped, perfectly flaky crusts in no time!
+To avoid puffing up, poke holes in it with a fork, and/or add pie weights, dry rice, or beans on a sheet of tin foil inside the crust.
+If you are using pie weights, chill for about half an hour.
+Bake at 425 for about 10-12 minutes or until the crust is golden brown.
+You’ll have perfectly shaped, perfectly flaky pie crusts in no time.

 Yes!
 You can freeze it baked or not.
 To freeze an unbaked pie crust, wrap it up in tin foil and store up to three months in the freezer.
 There’s no need to thaw them out either.
 Simply put your filling in and bake as directed.
 Baked crusts can be frozen the same way.
 They’ll also keep in the freezer for a good three months.

-Absolutely!
-There are so many possibilities with a good pie crust recipe.
+There are so many possibilities with a good pie, and from apples to egg wash, we’ve got you covered.
 Here are just a few delicious ones to try:

 - Peach Pie with Perfect Pie Crust